 For example, for questionnaires with a limited set of queries, Google Forms are widely used in general surveys as a data collection tool.
 It also offers a simple and minimal data result in basic forms of the chart for you to explore the responses at one glance.

 Similarly, you can also use weForms to collect data directly from your audience responses and have an analytical overview.

 For enhancing business intelligence & deeper analytics, Tableau is undeniably one of the most widely used tools.

 Its easy-to-use and comprehensive UI with pre-built template features save a significant amount of man-hour for the data analysts.

-Airtable is another big player in the paradigm of cloud data management and collaboration tool.
+Airtable is another big player in the cloud data management and collaboration tool paradigm.
 While it can be used to manage your collected data from users, it also largely focuses on team collaboration and project management.

 From pipelining task schedules on its custom event calendars to managing your team via project Kanban boards, Airtable also offers enhanced functionalities to create, customize and manage user survey forms.